eduart77/mobile2025/README.md

     CREATE Room:

-      - User initiates room scan using LiDAR sensor or uploads floor plan image
+      - User uploads a floor plan image/PDF/SVG or draws a basic outline
-      - App processes scan data and extracts room dimensions automatically
+      - App processes the plan and extracts room dimensions when possible
       - User provides room name and selects room type from predefined categories
       - System generates unique roomId and timestamps
       - Room data is validated for completeness before saving